Somanshu-Mahajan/sql-island/README.md

   </tbody>
 </table>

-#### Edward: The expression presented here is called a join.
+#### 💬Edward: The expression presented here is called a join.
 It combines the information of the inhabitant table with information of the village table by matching villageid values.
-#### You: Thanks for the hint!
+#### 💬You: Thanks for the hint!
 I can use the join to find out the chief's name of the village Onionville.
 (Hint: In the column 'chief' in the village table, the personid of the chief is stored).
 ```sql
 SELECT i.name FROM INHABITANT i INNER JOIN VILLAGE v ON v.chief = i.personid WHERE v.name = 'Onionville';
 ```